 I’ve finally perfected these Beef Gyros, and they’re absolutely delicious!
 We’re so obsessed with gyros that we’ve created variations including chicken, vegetarian, and steak.

 While this recipe needs some prep, the slow cooker does the heavy lifting, yielding tender, flavorful beef.
 It’s perfect in a charred pita with fresh veggies and tzatziki sauce.
-Seasoning the beef roast; searing it in a pan with oil.
+Seasoning the roast with spices; searing it in a pan with oil until perfectly browned.

 Ingredients